michuanhaohao/reid-strong-baseline/README.md

     ```
     Then it will automatically download model in `~/.torch/models/`, you should set this path in `config/defaults.py` for all training or set in every single training config file in `configs/` or set in every single command.

-6. If you want to know the detained configurations and their meaning, please refer to `config/defaults.py`.
+6. If you want to know the detailed configurations and their meaning, please refer to `config/defaults.py`.
 If you want to set your own parameters, you can follow our method: create a new yml file, then set your own parameters.
 Add `--config_file='configs/your yml file'` int the commands described below, then our code will merge your configuration. automatically.

 ## Train
 You can run these commands in  `.sh ` files for training different datasets of differernt loss.
 You can also directly run code `sh *.sh` to run our demo.